For Concerned Families

 - •Anthropomorphism: Humans naturally attribute human qualities to responsive entities

-- •Emotional void: AI may fill gaps left by loneliness or isolation
+- •Emotional void: AI may fill gaps left by loneliness or isolation.
+The U.S. Surgeon General's 2023 advisory found approximately 1 in 2 adults experience measurable loneliness

 - •Availability: 24/7 access means no natural boundaries